javisar/ONI-Modloader-Mods/README.md

 * InverseElectrolyzerMod: Combines hydrogen and oxygen into steam.
 Made by [@javisar](https://github.com/javisar).
 * LiquidTankMod: Storage for liquids.
 Made by [@javisar](https://github.com/javisar).
 * PressureDoorMod: Removes the energy need for the mechanized pressure door and makes it buildable from all material.
 Made by [@Killface1980](https://github.com/Killface1980).
+* RoomSizeMod: Increases the room size info tooltip from 128 to a maximun of 1024 tiles.
+Made by [@javisar](https://github.com/javisar).
 * SensorsMod: Allows for increased ranges in automation sensors (Made by [@fistak](https://github.com/fistak), adapted by [@Killface1980](https://github.com/Killface1980)).
 * SpeedControlMod: Overwrites the method SpeedControlScreen.OnChange.
 Fast Speed set to behave like Ultra Speed in debug mode.
 Made by [@javisar](https://github.com/javisar).
 * StorageLockerMod: Storage lockers won't need a foundation to be built.
 Made by [@Killface1980](https://github.com/Killface1980).